- Other name : Kim Owen / 김오왼

-- Genre : Hip Hop, Rap, Old school vibes, East Coast, Rap conscient, Rap Poétique
+- Genre : Hip Hop, Rap, Old school, East Coast, Conscious Rap, Boom Bap

 Artist’s Social Networks

-If Owen Ovadoz is easily considered as of one the major cornerstone of the current Korean Hip-Hop scene, the man behind the artist had been under some controversies.
-We’ll only speak briefly about them because they had an influence on his career, however our aim isn’t to add fuel to the fire.
+If Owen is easily considered as of one the main artists of the current Korean Hip-Hop scene, the man behind the artist has been under some controversies.
+I’ll only speak briefly about them because they had an influence on his career, however, the aim isn’t to add fuel to the fire.

-Nevertheless, it’s important for us to underline that, even if it seems that Owen didn’t commit reprehensible actions in the eye of the law – unlike other artists – or that he unfortunately isn’t the first one saying those words, it doesn’t change the fact that those words are highly blameworthy and don’t help to the completion of a society aiming to mutual respect and equality.
+Nevertheless, it’s important to underline that, even if it seems that Owen didn’t commit reprehensible actions in the eye of the law, or that he, unfortunately, isn’t the first one saying those words, it doesn’t change the fact that those words are highly blameworthy and don’t help to the completion of a society aiming to mutual respect and equality.

-We also must say that, as far as we know, the artist would not have truly apologised and the only thing we can wish for is that he would do it in the future!
+I also must say that, as far as I know, the artist would not have truly apologized and the only thing I can wish for is that he would do it in the future!

-Kim Hyun-Woo aka Owen Ovadoz is a rapper who belongs to the independent label and crew Mkit Rain founded in 2015/2016.
+Kim Hyun-Woo aka Owen is a rapper belonging to the independent label and crew Mkit Rain founded in 2015/2016.
 In 2017, with the rapper pH-1, they released some collabs under the name Sous-chefs.
 In 2018, with Dope’Doug they also collaborated under the name ₩ons & Dolla$.

-Kim Hyun-Woo was born in Seoul, October 13rd, 1991.
-In 1999/2000 – so aged of 8/9 years – he moved with his family in the New Jersey where they stayed until 2005.
-Owen was 13/14 years old when his family decided to go back to South Korea Owen Ovadoz had around 13/14 years and, it’s only in 2017 that he came back in the USA – so 12 years after.
+Kim Hyun-Woo was born in Seoul on October 13rd, 1991.
+In 1999/2000 – so aged of 8/9 years – he moved with his family in New Jersey where they stayed until 2005.
+Owen was 13/14 years old when his family decided to go back to South Korea.
+It was not until 2017 that he came back to the US, that is to say, 12 years after.

-The artist that we know today had been greatly influenced by those moves.
-Firstly, concerning his person; Owen often underlines that he used to feel better when he is in the USA especially because of the cultural gap with his native country.
-Indeed, the liberty of expression is a fundamental value for him, a value which is hardly compatible with the narrow spirit that the Korean society might have sometimes when it comes to some topics according to him.
-He explains that the Korean society is a society where reprimand and judgement are omnipresent, that this is a society where individuals would be constantly lessened in a position of guilt.
-The Korean musical scene, and especially celebrities, would be the first affected by this phenomenon.
-In this way, he hopes to help changing mentality in his native society.
+The artist we know today has been significantly influenced by those moves.
+First on a personal level.
+Owen explained multiple times that he tended to feel better in the US especially because of the cultural gap with his native country.
+He highly values the freedom of expression, a value which, according to him would be hardly compatible with the narrow-mindedness the Korean society might have when it comes to some topics.
+For him, the Korean society would be judgemental, people would be constantly blamed for nothing.
+The Korean musical scene, and especially celebrities, would be the first concerned by this phenomenon.
+Therefore, he hopes to contribute to a change of mentality in his native country.

-However, that American influence can also be found in his musical identity.
-If the first album that the rapper bought was an album by P-Type (that he had the opportunity to meet since); the East Coast scene’s influence on the artist is unmissable (for instance, the best example would be Youth with the Old School vibe from his album Problematic released in 2017.
+However, this American influence is also noticeable in his musical identity.
+If the first album the rapper bought was an album from P-Type (that he has since had the occasion to meet) the East Coast influence in his music is yet unmissable.
+A perfect example would be the Old School track Youth from his album Problematic released in 2017.
 It was indeed at the age of 9 years old that the young Kim Hyun Woo first listened to rap through his Older Brother’s iPod Nano.
-He grew up listening to Big L, Tupac, The Rots or even Big Pun’s tracks.
+He grew up listening to Big L, Tupac, The Roots, or even Big Pun.

-If we can be thankful to his older brother to have been such an influence for him; it is also relevant to underline how much he played a substantial role in the self-fulfilment of the one now best known by the people as Owen Ovadoz.
-For a long time, Kim Hyun-Woo had a life as normal as it can be.
-He had played basketball for 6 years and loved to play games such as Pokemon.
+If we can be thankful to his older brother for the musical influence he had on the artist, it’s also important to underline how much he helped his brother in the process of becoming Owen Ovadoz, and now just Owen, the artist.
+For a long time, Kim Hyun-Woo has had a pretty normal life.
+He has played basketball for 6 years and loved to play games such as Pokemon.
 Therefore, when Owen told his parents about his dream to become a rapper, it seems that they hadn’t been quite supportive.
 On the other hand, his brother would have supported him from the start.
-Nevertheless, his parents decided to respect his choice but on one condition: to go to university to study something more classical at the same time such as English.
-Therefore, if he came to not get enough success as a rapper he still could have had the opportunity to be a professor in case he would not have succeed enough as a rapper.
-This issue isn’t really topical anymore nowadays as Owen Ovadoz dedicates himself only to his rap career since the end of his military service Owen has been fully dedicated to his rapper career.
+Nevertheless, his parents decided to respect his choice but on one condition: to go to university to study something more ordinary at the same time such as English.
+Therefore, if he came to not get enough success as a rapper he still could have had the opportunity to be a professor.
+This issue is no longer topical nowadays though, since after the end of his military service Owen has been fully dedicated to his rapper career.

-A career starting with Show Me The Money 3
+A career starting with Show Me The Money III

-If Owen Ovadoz participated to the 3rd and 4th edition of the Korean show called Show Me The Money (Ed: which is a rap competition), it’s indeed Show Me The Money 3 (Ed: or SMTM to be more concise) in 2014 which sets his official career debut up.
-Back at this time, the rapper didn’t have any real tracks strictly speaking and since he had just come back from the military, he wanted to challenge himself.
-Therefore, even if it was quite short, SMTM gave him some exposure – brief one may reckon but still – but it especially allowed him to face other rappers; to evolve thanks to their feedback and also to get in touch with some of them like The Quiett at the end of the 4th edition.
+If Owen took part in the 3rd and 4th edition of Show Me The Money (SMTM), a HipHop Korean TV competition, it’s indeed with Show Me The Money 3 in 2014 that his career really started.
+Back at this time, the rapper didn’t have any released tracks, and since he had just come back from the military, he wanted to challenge himself.
+Therefore, even if it was quite short, SMTM gave him some visibility but most of all gave him the opportunity to confront other rappers, to evolve thanks to their feedbacks but also to keep in touch with some people from the industry like The Quiett at the end of the 4th edition.

-Stronger again thanks to those different experiences and, because he got along well with the crew, he joins the Mkit Rain the same year.
-If Loopy, Nafla and Bloo were already a hard core in LA, the three of them sharing a more West Coast musical identity stamped by the LA’s vibe; one doesn’t cancel the other out, and Owen quick fits in.
-The crew, which quickly became an independent label, has since gained a lot thanks to all these different musical influences (Ed: you can find more precisions on Mkit Rain’s projects here).
-Loopy even confided that the label was leaning on Owen a lot because of his huge lyrics writing and live stage’s experiences.
+Enriched from those experiences, and because he got along well with the members of the crew, Owen joined Mkit Rain that same year.
+If in Los Angeles Loopy, Nafla and Bloo were already pretty close; also united by their West Coast musical influences; Owen still managed to fit in quite quickly.
+The crew, which quickly became an independent label, has since gained a lot thanks to all these different musical influences (Ed.
+More precisions about Mkit Rain’s projects here).
+Loopy even confided that the label was leaning on Owen a lot.
+For his experiences in both writing and live stages.

 A prolific rapper

-It also seems to be his guiding principle in his album Changes released in April 2018.
+It seems that it’s also the central theme in his album Changes released in April 2018.

-In the future, Owen doesn’t limit himself, he wouldn’t exclude singing for instance and multiplies live performances.
+In the future, Owen also shared that he wouldn’t exclude singing for instance.